-Alongside the U.S. dollar, bitcoin has just become a legal tender in El Salvador as the country managed to introduce the accompanying legislation supporting the process — reports CNBC.
+Alongside the U.S. dollar, bitcoin will probably become a legal tender in El Salvador as the country introduces the accompanying legislation supporting the process — reports CNBC.

 Nayib Bukele, president of El Salvador, announced this during a video conference at Bitcoin 2021, the largest bitcoin event in history.
 As Bukele announced, he wishes to build a modern financial infrastructure using crypto tech in partnership with Strike, a digital wallet company.